-61.0 Matches will be fired using a single sand bag front rest.
-This may be supported on a pedestal which may not react with the sandbag to stop recoil or form a return to battery guiding means.
+61.0 Matches will be fired using a sand bag front rest.
+This may be supported on a pedestal which may not react with any sandbag to stop recoil or form a return to battery guiding means.

 61.1 Mechanically adjustable rear rests are not permitted; only a single sandbag is permitted.
 Use of a spacer and/or sheet of rubberized shelf liner material is also allowed.
 No abrasive or adhesive material is permitted.